gustavofg1pontes/Orquestradora-LabDeIA/README.md

 ### Database Interaction

 The project utilizes MongoDB as the database.
 Each model corresponds to a collection in the MongoDB database.
+We have two packages on the code that are responsible for the database interaction: `repositories` and `services`.
+- **Repositories**: The repositories package contains the classes that interact with the database.
+- **Services**: The services package contains the classes that handle the business logic of the application.

 ## Additional Information